catid/blog2022/content/posts/aiwebcam.md

 The full code for the examples below is available here: https://github.com/catid/aiwebcam2

+Note this code is in Python and plain HTML/Javascript so it's more useful for people without a learning curve, but the same ideas presented here work in all programming languages for production uses.

 This post is lovingly hand-crafted by a real human and may contain human flaws.